iknowjason/AutomatedEmulation/README.md

 **Customizing Build Scripts**

 For adding new scripts for a customized deployment, reference the arrays in ```scripts.tf``` and ```s3.tf```.
-For more exomplex deployments, the Windows system is built to have flexibility for adding customized scripts for post-deployment configuration.
+For more complex deployments, the Windows system is built to have flexibility for adding customized scripts for post-deployment configuration.
 This gets around the size limit of user-data not exceeding 16KB in size.
 How this is done:  A small master script is always deployed via user-data.
 This script has instructions to download additional scripts.
 This is under your control and is configured in ```scripts.tf``` and ```s3.tf```.
-In ```scripts.tf`
+In ```scripts.tf```, take a look at the array called ```templatefiles```.
+Add any custom terraform templatefiles here.
+The file should end in 'tpl'.
+This template file is generated as output into the output directory.
+Then in ```s3.tf```, this little script is uploaded.
+The master bootstrap script has a reference to this array.
+It will automatically download all generated scripts from the ```templatefiles``` array and execute each script.

 **Terraform Outputs**